As of December 2019:

 Life in Nimba, Liberia is generally rural-based with most of its population living as subsistence farmers.
 The County, like most other counties in Liberia, was deeply negatively affected by the civil war.
 Most of its people were forced to flee, thereby disrupting their livelihood.

-Its basic infrastructure including roads, schools, and heath facilities remain in poor condition despite the efforts of local communities, the Government of Liberia, UN agencies, EU, NGOs and private investors to revive the economy and restore basic services.
+Its basic infrastructure including roads, schools, and health facilities remain in poor condition despite the efforts of local communities, the Government of Liberia, UN agencies, EU, NGOs and private investors to revive the economy and restore basic services.

 Bordering Guinea and Cote D’ivore, this area is of considerable geopolitical consequence.
 The County bore the brunt of successive civil unrest since the 1980s.
 This is because some prominent sons of Nimba had been linked to coups and other forms of subversive activities in the County.

 This has contributed to the extreme vulnerability of the populations in terms of food security, health care, and education.
 Limited employment opportunities in the districts were also lost.

 As a result, many are extremely poor and lack hope for a better future.

 The JESUS Film Church Planting Strategy (JFCPS) has two Dan teams working in this region, sharing about God's love for them.

 Majority of the villagers in this region follow African traditional religious practices (25%).
 4% follow Christianity and the remaining 2% follow Islam.
 Yet, once they discover who Jesus is, they experience peace and a new sense of hope.

 “I thank God that the JESUS film came to our hometown.
 This village is filled with all kinds of evil practices.
 May God help many people to turn from these things as they learn about His love for them.
 We have heard how God has been working in other parts of our village where the JESUS film has been shown, and we pray that this will also happen here in our neighbourhood,” shares Johnson.